-Section 4 indicates that mufflers capable of reducing exhaust noise by $10 \, dB(A)$ are feasible.
-Depending upon the relative contribution of the exhaust noise to the dominent sources of locomotive noise, this reduction may produce a 4 to 8 dB(A) reduction in the total noise (see table 4-5).
+Section 4 indicates that mufflers capable of reducing exhaust noise by 10 dB(A) are feasible.
+Depending upon the relative contribution of the exhaust noise to the dominent source's of locomotive noise, this reduction may produce a 4 to 8 dB(A) reduction in the total noise (see Table 4-5).
 It is believed that the noisier locomotives have a higher exhaust noise component and, therefore, may achieve greater overall reduction in total noise by reducing exhaust noise.
 When exhaust noise is less dominant, smaller reductions in total noise will result.
 However, in this case, overall noise seems to be initially lower.
-Based on the considerations of limited empirical data, a reduction in overall noise of 6 dB(A) for the noisier locomotives is reasonable.
+Based on the considerations of available empirical data, an overall noise reduction of 6 dB(A) for the noisier locomotives seems reasonable.
 Accordingly, the application of an exhaust muffler can be expected to permit all locomotives to achieve the following levels:

-Idle 67 dB(A) Overall Maximum 87 dB(A)
+Idle 67 dB(A) Overall Maxi imum 87 dB(A)